Experts in Prescription Drug Withdrawal

 The Point of Return Program is an in-home tapering program that allows you to gradually lessen the amount of Lorazepam while also implementing the use of all-natural, calming nutraceuticals to ease symptoms.
 Lorazepam is dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.

 We are prescription drug experts that specialize in Benzodiazepine withdrawals.

 How Our Lorazepam Withdrawal Program Works:

-- The nonprofit team at Point of Return expertly guides you through the Lorazepam Tapering Withdrawal process.
+- The nonprofit team at Point of Return expertly guides you throughout the Lorazepam Tapering process.

 - Our Enhanced Nutraceuticals are provided to help minimize Lorazepam Withdrawal.

-- We eliminate Interaction items to make Lorazepam withdrawal more comfortable
+- We eliminate Interaction items to help make Lorazepam withdrawal more comfortable

-- Our physician recommended tapering schedules allows your doctor to taper you slowly.
+- Our physician recommended schedules allow your doctor to taper you off Lorazepam correctly.